Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

         assert interaction.guild is not None
         await interaction.response.send_message(interaction.guild.name)

+    # on a group:
+    class Server(app_commands.Group, guild_only=True):
+        """commands that can only be used in a server..."""

 Default permissions
 ++++++++++++++++++++

-This sets the default permissions a user needs in order to be able to see and invoke a slash command.
+This sets the default permissions a user needs in order to be able to see and invoke an app command.

-Configured by adding the :func:`.app_commands.default_permissions` decorator when defining a slash command:
+Configured by adding the :func:`.app_commands.default_permissions` decorator when defining an app command:

 .. code-block:: python